How to Prepare for the Threat of Garbage

 The Threat of Illness

-As waste stops being collected the threat of illness increases.
+As waste stops being collected the threat of illness increases and human health is put at risk.
 The frequency of illnesses such as diarrhea and respiratory infections will skyrocket.

-Think about the areas where waste management is non-existent.
+Think about the areas where solid waste management is spotty or non-existent.
 In many parts of Africa, there are devastating epidemics of mosquito-borne malaria, Lassa Fever, Yellow Fever, and other grave diseases.
+Many third-world low-income countries haven’t developed a sustainable waste management system with the required expensive infrastructure needed.
+All countries have waste generation issues, it’s how they deal with it that matters.

 Bugs and Rodents will Come in

-First, you will see fleas, flies, and gnats moving in.
+Whether it’s flooding, a hurricane, or other natural disasters, massive debris fields can develop.
+When that happens, first off, you’ll see fleas, flies, and gnats moving in.
 Next, you will begin seeing more ants, cockroaches, and then rats and other rodents moving in.
-Not only do these bugs and rodents become a huge problem, but they carry disease.
+Not only do these bugs and rodents become a huge problem, but they carry diseases that raise challenging health issues.

 The Stench will Be Unbearable

 As you can already imagine, the stench will become unbearable.
-Even if you are taking care of your own garbage, you have to think of all the other garbage that is just getting tossed out by other people.
+Even if responsible residents are taking care of their garbage, you have to think of all the other garbage that is just getting tossed out by other people.
 The stench will be enough to keep you from wanting to walk outside.

 Toxic Chemicals